Topics

 Tools / Examples

-• DeepSeek-V4 (GitHub: deepseek-ai/DeepSeek-V4) — focused on inference efficiency and enterprise integration
+• DeepSeek-V4 (GitHub: deepseek-ai/deepseek-vl) — focuses on efficiency and enterprise integration.

 Evidence timeline